Its code name was Mocha.

 Features were often designed long before they were implemented and used.
 Design deficiencies related to implementation and use were therefore discovered too late.

-In response to these issues, TC39 instituted a new process that was named TC39 process:
+In response to these issues, TC39 instituted the new TC39 process:

 ECMAScript features are designed independently and go through stages, starting at 0 (“strawman”), ending at 4 (“finished”).